 Such a scenario cannot be enforced in a democracy and for that matter in the USA.
 Another example will show how difficult it is to control guns.
 Take a look at India the world’s largest democracy.
 There is a gun law (Arms act 1959) which makes it difficult to get an arms license.
 But is it effective?
 No, for there are over 40 million unlicensed guns floating around in India, the largest number in the world.

 The point that must be understood is that guns cannot be banned in a democracy.
-Even if banned the rights of the citizens cannot be infringed, thus enforcing a ban is well nigh impossible.
-One can try and restrict and regulate the fire arms, but the loop holes in a democracy are so many that hundreds of thousands of guns will still escape the law.
+Even if banned the rights of the citizens cannot be infringed, thus enforcing a ban is well-nigh impossible.
+One can try and restrict and regulate the firearms, but the loopholes in a democracy are so many that hundreds of thousands of guns will still escape the law.
 The second amendment probably recognized this and allowed all citizens to own guns as a matter of right.
-Probably if there was 2nd amendment, the situation would have been a lot different.
+Probably if there was the 2nd amendment, the situation would have been a lot different.

 But the reality is that the second amendment is very much there and can never be repealed.
 Another harsh fact is that millions of guns are in the USA and stacked away.
 It is like the genie that has escaped the bottle never to go back.
 One shudders as to what any enforcement agency will do with the millions of guns floating all over the country.
 Any law not backed by a dictatorship of the type led by Mao or Hitler cannot enforce any gun control in the USA or for that matter in a democracy.

-The question which Americans must ask is that do they wish for democracy to be replaced by a totalitarian state like in China, where owning a simple air gun can send you to prison.
-Many gun control enthusiasts are not taking the ground reality in consideration.
+The question which Americans must ask is what do they wish for democracy to be replaced by a totalitarian state like in China, where owning a simple airgun can send you to prison.
+Many gun control enthusiasts are not taking the ground reality into consideration.
 It must be understood that per se guns are not bad.
 They form an excellent second line of defense.
 But the spillover of killings and shootings will take place.
 But we must see this also in perspective.
-After all only 0.1% of the guns are used in crimes.
+After all, only 0.1% of the guns are used in crimes.